wpmetabox/docs/_docs/extensions/mb-relationships.md

 }
 ```

-We use the WordPress's function `get_terms()` with an additional parameter `relationship` with the same reasons as for posts.
+We use WordPress function `get_terms()` with an additional parameter `relationship` with the same reasons as for posts.

 For the full list of supported parameters for `get_terms()`, please see the [documentation](https://developer.wordpress.org/reference/functions/get_terms/).